GigaSpaces Ops Manager

 In addition to the main services, you can also deploy the following service sub-types.

-There are three graphs in the cluster overview that display the following information:
+Ops Manager includes graphs that display the following information:

-Ops Manager metrics can be reported to InfluxDB, so that you can use external monitoring and visualization tools (such as Grafana) to perform additional analysis.
+Ops Manager metrics can be ported to InfluxDB or other time series databases, so that you can use external monitoring and visualization tools (such as Grafana) to perform additional analysis.

-You can view the services sorted by health and severity.
-You can also apply filters by service type and RAM utilization, or search for specific services by name.
+The service overview shows a summary of all services vs. unhealthy services.
+You can also view the services sorted by health and severity.
+Additionally, you can apply filters by service type and RAM utilization, or search for specific services by name.
 Click a service to drill through to see the individual performance metrics and alerts for that service.
-For deeper analysis, you can create a dump file of the service logs.
+For deeper analysis, you can create a dump file of the service logs via the download button in the upper right-hand corner.

 Availability alerts describe issues with service availability.
 The following alerts are used:

-- Disconnected - there is no backup service for this primary service.
+- No backup- there is no backup service for this primary service.

 - Overprovisioned - the number of primary and backup services don't match.

-Resource alerts have to do with system resources, and the threshold is set by default to 80%.
-The following resource alerts are available by default:
+Resource alerts have to do with system resources.
+The following resource alerts are available:

 - CPU usage